qapn/gnaf-importer/README.md

 # Geocoded National Address File (G-NAF) Importer

-Imports a G-NAF extract into a new PostgreSQL database running in Docker.
-The script uses as much of the data provided in a G-NAF release as possible, so it should hopefully remain compatible with future data releases.
+Imports a G-NAF extract into a new PostgreSQL database running in Docker, and creates appropriate indexes for fast querying of the data.

+The script uses as much of the data provided in a G-NAF release as possible, so it should remain compatible with future data releases.
 The script is written in Python 3 and requires the module Psycopg (Python-PostgreSQL Database Adapter).

 The G-NAF dataset includes over 13 million Australian address records, and is provided by Australia's federal, state, and territory governments under a Creative Commons Attribution 4.0 International licence (CC BY 4.0).